Introduction to Laravel Response JSON

 The pertinent question would be the comparison between Response and Return.

 Both are similar in their approach.
 Both look for outputs.
-Returns as a standalone query work for basic arguments while the response in conjunction with return works for the complex queries which have parameters set in.
-The parameters can be modified at any time by the user as per the needs of the functionality.
+Returns as a standalone query work for basic arguments, while the response in conjunction with return works for complex queries with parameters set in.
 Special responses come in the form of JSON responses.

 Example #8